AR-Technology/StylusToolKit-Unity/Docs/GETTING_STARTED.md

 ## Step by Step Guide

 1. Import MRTK into your Project ([Getting Started with MRTK](https://docs.microsoft.com/de-de/windows/mixed-reality/mrtk-unity/#getting-started-with-mrtk)) - if MRTK is not included yet
-2. Import Stylus Toolkit (STK)
+2. Import Stylus Toolkit (STK):
   - Open in Unity → Window → Package Manager (2 different ways)
   - Add package from disk … (Download the Package and extract it on your hard drive and select the package.json file => the Package is attached in the [release section](https://github.com/AR-Technology/StylusToolKit-Unity/releases))
   - Add package from git URL … (https://github.com/AR-Technology/StylusToolKit-Unity.git)
+  - In Player settings, enable the Bluetooth capability (in Project settings → Player → UWP → Publishing → Capabilities)

-Recommended Step to get into STK:
+### Recommended Step to get into STK:

 3. Select the Stylus XR Toolkit Package and Import the Samples by clicking on “Import into Project”